 The Organization also leases a copier and postage machine.
-The Organization assessed whether an arrangement qualifies as a lease (i.e., conveys the right to control the use of an identified asset for a period of time in exchange for consideration) during the year ended June 30, 2023, when FASB ASU 2016-02, Leases was adopted.
-The Organization has elected to apply the short-term lease exception to all leases with a term of 12 months or less.
-Leases with a remaining term of 12 months or less, or those that are considered immaterial, are not recorded in the consolidated statements of financial position.
+Leases with a remaining term of 12 months or less at lease inception, or those that are considered immaterial, are not recorded in the statements of financial position.
 Management has determined all remaining operating leases meet this criterion and has not recognized operating lease agreements as operating lease liabilities.
 Lease expense is recognized for these leases on a straight-line basis over the lease term.
 These leases require various monthly payments and expire through May 2025.

-The following is a schedule of future minimum lease payments under lease agreements:
+Future minimum lease payments under these lease agreements are \$1,415 for the year ending June 30, 2025.